Gordon-Sau/break-nerdle/README.md

 # break-nerdle

-clone the repo and run `node break_nerdle.mjs` to get the answer of today's Nerdle(https://nerdlegame.com/).
+Clone the repo or copy the two `.mjs` and store them under the same directory.

 Download `node.js` if you don't already have it.

+Then, run `node break_nerdle.mjs` to get the answer of today's Nerdle(https://nerdlegame.com/).

 Usage: node break_nerdle.mjs [options]
 Options: